julietaumpierrez/documents-photoholmes/src/photoholmes/metrics/README.md

 If the metric already exists in [torch-metrics](https://lightning.ai/docs/torchmetrics/stable/) the steps to follow are:
 1. Add metric to registry
     ```python
-    class MetricName(Enum):
+    class MetricRegistry(Enum):
         NEW_TORCHMETRIC = "new_torch_metric"
     ```
+2. Add a wrapper for the metric in the torchmetrics_wrapper.py file if necessary.
+This file contains the wrapper for the metrics from [torch-metrics](https://lightning.ai/docs/torchmetrics/stable/).
+The wrapper should follow the same pattern as the other metrics in the file.
+The wrapper should be a class that inherits from the `Metric` class and should have the same signature as the original.
+3. Add the metric to the `__init__.py` file of the metrics module.
-2. Add the metric to the factory by following this template
+4. Add the metric to the factory by following this template
     ``` python
-    case MetricName.NEW_TORCHMETRIC:
+    case MetricRegistry.NEW_TORCHMETRIC:
-        from torchmetrics import NewTorchMetric as NTM
+        from photoholmes.metrics import New_Torch_Metric as NTM
-        metrics.append(NTM(task="binary"))
+        metrics.append(NTM())
     ```
 If the metric does not exist in [torch-metrics](https://lightning.ai/docs/torchmetrics/stable/) you should follow the instructions provided by [torch-metrics](https://lightning.ai/docs/torchmetrics/stable/) [here](https://lightning.ai/docs/torchmetrics/stable/pages/implement.html), so the steps are as follows:
 1. Create the .py file as explained in the tutorial of [torch-metrics](https://lightning.ai/docs/torchmetrics/stable/).
 2. Add metric to registry
     ```python
-    class MetricName(Enum):
+    class MetricRegistry(Enum):
         FANCY_NEW_METRIC = "fancy_new_metric"
     ```
+3. Add the metric to the `__init__.py` file of the metrics module.
 3. Add the metric to the factory by following this template
     ``` python
-    case MetricName.FANCY_NEW_METRIC:
+    case MetricRegistry.FANCY_NEW_METRIC:
-        from photoholmes.metrics.fancy_new_metric import Fancy_New_Metric as FNM
+        from photoholmes.metrics import Fancy_New_Metric as FNM
-        metrics.append(FNM(task="binary"))
+        metrics.append(FNM())
     ```

 Make a pull request to the repository with the new metric following the instructions of the [CONTRIBUTING.md](../CONTRIBUTING.md) file.